biopython/biopython/Bio/PhyloXML/README.rst

     Code:

     - Wrapper function for loading local files by name [*__init__.read()*]
-    - Specific exception and warning to raise for invalid phyloXML files [*Exceptions.py*]
+    - Specific exception and warning to raise for noncompliant phyloXML files [*Exceptions.py*]
-    - Simple base class for all phyloXML elements [*Parser.PhyloElement*]
+    - Simple base class for all phyloXML elements [*Tree.PhyloElement*]
-    - Instantiate Tier 0, 1 and 2 elements from an XML stream ("end" events)
+    - Class definitions Tier 0, 1, and 2 phyloXML types [*Tree.py*]
+    - Parse individual phylogenies or read a complete PhyloXML object from an XML stream [*parse(), read()*]
     - Utilities: dump_tags, pretty_print [*Utils.py*]
+    - Methods to convert PhyloXML objects to core Biopython types:

+        - PhyloXML.Sequence to SeqRecord (*in progress*)

     Unit tests:

-    - no-op parsing of small example phyloXML files with xml.etree
+    - no-op parsing of example phyloXML files with xml.etree [*test_dump_tags*]
-    - no-op parsing of a large zipped phyloXML file
-    - basic loading of the root node into a Python object
+    - write a complete, readable representation of a phyloXML object [*test_pretty_print*]
-    - creating a list of phylogeny objects under the root node
+    - build a complete phyloXML object from each example file
+    - parse individual phylogenies as needed
-    - creating trees of at least 3 clades deep
+    - create trees of at least 3 clades deep
+    - instantiate of Tier 0 elements

     Documentation (Biopython wiki):

     - Explain xml.etree, list 3rd-party equivalents for Py2.4

-:6/15:
-    Verification and documentation:

-    - Finish unittests for parsing and instantiating core elements
-    - Test and check parser performance versus Bioperl and Archaeopterix loading time
-    - Document results of parser testing and performance (on wiki or here)
-    - Document basic usage of the parser on the Biopython wiki

-    Code cleanup:

-    - Convert from_element methods into separate functions
-    - Move PhyloElement objects, minus from_element methods, to Tree.py
-    - Use custom exceptions and warnings to indicate noncompliance w/ spec

 :6/22:

+    Unit tests:

+    - Instantiation of Tier 1 & 2 elements
-    Serialization back to file:
+    - Serialization to an output stream

-    - Write unit tests for serialization
+    Code:

     - Write serialization methods for each class
     - Write a top-level function for triggering serialization of the whole hierarchy

+    Documentation (on Biopython wiki):

+    - Explain use cases
+    - Basic usage of the parser
+    - Provide guidance on parser performance (parse() is ~4x faster; compare to Bioperl and Archaopterix)

 :6/29:
     Verification and documentation: